 Complementarianism produces androgyny because it just is androgyny—with a veneer of ad hoc exegetical exceptions.
 As we discuss in Androgyny is Literally Paganism, these exceptions are just divine fiats under complementarianism, hanging in the air without explanation.
-The fact that some complementarians, like John Piper, have remained faithful on them doesn’t change the fundamental difficulty: that without a telos, they are ad hoc.
+The fact that some complementarians, like John Piper, have tried to remain basically faithful on them doesn’t change the fundamental difficulty: that without a telos, they are ad hoc.
 There is no clear reason, grounded in the nature of reality, in the purpose of man and woman, to believe them—and so it is only natural that many complementarians end up denying them.

 Complementarianism is just a halfway house on the road to egalitarianism.